MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-federatedauthentication.md

 <!--SupportedValues-->
 Value type is integer:
 - 0 - (default): Feature defaults as appropriate for edition and device capabilities.
-- 1 - Enabled: Web Sign-in Credential Provider will be enabled for device sign-in
+- 1 - Enabled: Web Sign-in Credential Provider will be enabled for device sign-in.
-- 2 - Disabled: Web Sign-in Credential Provider will not be enabled for device sign-in
+- 2 - Disabled: Web Sign-in Credential Provider won't be enabled for device sign-in.

 <!--/SupportedValues-->